getslash/pact/doc/user_guide.rst

 			 ...     print('Got exception:', e)
 			 Got exception: Timeout of 8.0 seconds expired waiting for <Pact: Deleting /path>

-A common use-case is executing asynchronous command with known expected duration, doing other calculations, and then wait for the command to finish.
+A common use-case is executing asynchronous command with known expected duration, peforming other tasks, and then waiting for the command to finish.
 Calling :func:`pact.Pact.wait` with the parameter ``timeout_seconds`` will behave as regular (wait until timeout_seconds passed or until the pact is finished).

 Absorbing Pacts into Groups